-2126 Martin Luther King Jr. Way, Oakland, CA Affordable apartments in Oakland for veterans
+Affordable apartments in Oakland for veterans

 Embark Apartments was one of the Low Income Housing Tax Credit emergency projects Measure A1 committed funding to in February 2017.
 If not for A1 this development may have been delayed or failed to proceed to construction.
 It opened in February 2020 and is located in Uptown Oakland.
 The six-story building is within walking distance to bus stops, stores, and two different Veteran's Administration (VA) centers.
-Embark is managed by Resources for Community Development (RCD) and offers support services for its residents.
-The building has 1 studio, 57 one-bedroom apartments, and four 2-bedroom apartments.
+Embark is managed by RCD and offers support services for its residents.
+The building has 1 studio, 57 one-bedroom apartments, and 4 two-bedroom apartments.
 Embark also has a beautiful rooftop garden, community spaces, and offers on-site residential services with a unique focus on physical and mental health for veterans.